jprendi/diff_Tags/README.md

 # Running HLT using the prompt tag and assessing physics performance
 Basic scripts on running the HLT with the offline "prompt" tag to see how it affects physics performance.
 Here specifically using EGamma1 files and looking at the dielectron mass spectrum.
-In this case, make sure you have at least 500 GB of storage per HLT rerun and the specific files I extracted here.
-In total at least 1 TB.
+In this case, make sure you have at least 500 GB of storage per HLT rerun for the specific files I extracted here.
+In total at least around 1 TB.
+To reduce this, one has to adapt the `process.hltOutputMinimsl.outputCommands` when running the HLT via `testPrompt.sh`.
  If you are running on your personal eos or plan to write the files there, make sure the files created are less than 50 GB at the time, as [eos doesn't allow this](https://cernbox.docs.cern.ch/web/quota/).
 But let's start in the beginning.
 I am using one of the openlab machines here with 96 CPUs.

 ## Rerunning the HLT and running it with the prompt tag
 We start by setting up our environment and getting all the files we need: